alhog/ExoticCircuitry/README.md

 # Exotic Circuitry

+### **Modular Basket Composition**
-1. **Modular Basket Composition**: Implement a modular architecture for the Exotic Basket, where individual dApps or assets are represented as self-contained circuits or modules.
+Implement a modular architecture for the Exotic Basket, where individual dApps or assets are represented as self-contained circuits or modules.
 These modules can be easily added, removed, or swapped within the basket, enabling dynamic and flexible compositions.
 This approach would facilitate the autonomous rebalancing mechanism by allowing seamless integration and reconfiguration of the basket components.

     **Modular Basket Composition**:
    - The Exotic Basket's composition is represented as a collection of modular circuits, where each circuit encapsulates a specific dApp or asset.